 Raised crosswalks are crosswalks constructed in concrete to a height of 150 mm above the elevation of the street.
-Raised crosswalks are very effective at reducing vehicle speeds specifically where pedestrians will be crossing a street (see Figure 9.10).
+Raised crosswalks are very effective at reducing vehicle speeds specifically where pedestrians will be crossing a street.
+Refer to Figure R-14 "Raised Pedestrian Crosswalk".

-Note: Catchbasins are to be provided at upstream end of raised crosswalks to allow for drainage.
+Note: Catch basins are to be provided at upstream end of raised crosswalks to allow for drainage.